juliasilge/supervised-ML-case-studies-course/chapters/chapter4.md

 <exercise id="7" title="Building a simple linear model">

 You have gotten to know this data a bit through exploratory data analysis, and now it's time to build the simplest possible model, in preparation for more complex predictive modeling.
-For this data set where we want to predict age from the survey responses (age coded as integers), we can build a simple linear model for all our data using only the [`lm()`](https://www.rdocumentation.org/packages/stats/topics/lm) function.
+For this data set where we want to predict age from the survey responses (coded as integers), we can build a simple linear model for all our data using only the [`lm()`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/lm.html) function.

 **Instructions**